 Hilary is the Principal Solicitor at the Inner City Legal Centre, and has been involved with the ICLC as a staff member and a volunteer since 2004.
 Prior to joining ICLC staff in 2013, she practiced in corporations law and building and construction litigation.
 She was also responsible for the ICLC’s statewide service for transgender young people and their families, and acted for the applicant in the landmark case of Re Kelvin FamCAFC 258, which removed the mandatory requirement for a court application for trans children to access oestrogen or testosterone.

 Imogen is a transgender community advocate, community worker, inclusion educator, speaker, and ‘professional trans’.
 She works in the community legal sector as an office manager and at the Gender Centre as a youth caseworker.
 She acknowledges her place as a settler on stolen lands.
 She is also an AFL player, working with the masculine sporting culture to break down toxic attitudes and behaviours.

-Location: PwC – 1 International Towers, Barangaroo.
-The venue, PwC, is accessible via elevator.
+Location: Dentons – Level 16/77 Castlereagh St, Sydney.
+The venue, Dentons, is accessible via elevator.

 The training will run for a full day at Monday 18th November, from 9.30am – 4.30pm.
 Please register at: www.trybooking.com/557499